 In sharp focus

-We’ve just put together the first issue of Handmade Magazine, which is packed with great photography.
-Handmade curated the collections for the flat lay images from all of the wonderful products at Shop Handmade and we also selected some of the best of our designers’ images.
+We put together an issue of Handmade Magazine for each market, which is packed with great photography.
+Handmade curates the images by scheduling a themed photo shoot for each market and we also selected some of the best of our designers’ images.

-The images we chose fell into one of three categories.
-Either they were styled beautifully, with complementary products, they were beautifully lit with lots of natural light and no glare or shadows or they were focused correctly, so that the product itself was the hero.
+The images we choose fall into one of three categories.
+Either they are styled beautifully, with complementary products, they were beautifully lit with lots of natural light and no glare or shadows or they were focused correctly, so that the product itself was the hero.
 We’ll look at why they are good in a minute, but first, here are some tips on how to create wonderful images:

 It needn’t cost the earth, but you’re going to need a good digital (DSLR) camera.
 I have had a lot of success with my old Canon Powershot, especially when I get the right setting and light, so you really don’t need to invest too much, but a bit of research and a small investment will set you up nicely.